nodefony/nodefony/README.md

 ```bash
 $ nodefony prod
 ```
-You can see PM2 config : vim  config/pm2.config.js
+You can see PM2 config : config/pm2.config.js
 ```bash
 # TO KILL PM2 DEAMON
 $ nodefony kill